Skip to main content

 /sigilix helpInline list of available commandsWhen you forget the syntax

-You can also write @sigilix <free text question> for a conversational reply that scopes context to the PR.
+You can also write @sigilix <free text question> for a conversational reply that scopes context to the PR, and @sigilix remember … / @sigilix forget … to teach or retract a repo rule (see Conversational Learnings).

 /sigilix review

-Re-runs the four specialists + Core synthesizer on the current head SHA.
+Re-runs the four domain specialists (Metis, Argus, Iris, Eunomia) unified by the Harmonia synthesizer on the current head SHA.
 Useful when:

 • You just rebased and want a fresh review instead of waiting on the webhook.